Prenuptial Agreement Lawyer Serving Alabama in Guntersville, Arab, and Huntsville

 If a prenuptial agreement is not feasible or desirable, a spouse’s interest in a partnership, limited liability company or corporation can be preserved by including properly-drafted restrictions on transferability as part of the Company’s internal documentation.
 Examples of the types of agreements that should be considered are buy-sell agreements, shareholder agreements, transfer restriction agreements and founder’s agreements.
 These agreements protect the owner/spouse and also other shareholders or partners in the business.
 Where both spouses own a business together, special planning is required in the event they divorce.
 It is important that a written agreement addresses what should happen in the event of divorce.

 For Experienced Alabama Divorce Lawyers

-For advice and representation regarding asset protection issues in a divorce in Albertville, Guntersville, Boaz, Arab and surrounding Alabama communities, contact a prenuptial agreement lawyer The Hawkins Law Firm.
+For advice and representation regarding asset protection issues in a divorce in Albertville, Guntersville, Boaz, Huntsville and surrounding Alabama communities, contact a prenuptial agreement lawyer The Hawkins Law Firm.